Open Bible Data Home About News OET Key

 dead

 If your language does not use this passive form, you could express the idea in active form or in another way that is natural in your language.
-It may be helpful to begin a new sentence here.
-Alternate translation: “She had destroyed him”
+It may be helpful to begin a new sentence here and replace the comma before it with a period.
+Alternate translation: [She had destroyed him]

 5:1-31 This song, a victory hymn usually credited to Deborah, presents a second, more poetic account of the entire battle with various details that supplement the prose account.
 It is one of the most ancient Hebrew poems.
 It blesses the Lord, those tribes who responded to the muster, and Jael.
 It curses those who remained at home, Sisera, and his mother’s entourage.
 It contrasts conditions before Barak’s victory, when the Lord’s curse was on the land, with the life of blessing in the wake of the warriors’ righteous acts.
 It ends with a prayer that the Lord’s enemies will perish like Sisera (5:31).